kinoute/Hack-HP-EliteBook-850-G5/README.md

 ### BIOS Settings

-BIOS in this particular laptop was difficult to setup.
+BIOS with this particular laptop was difficult to setup.
 You have to disable a lot of things, especially "Secure Boot".
 In order to do that, you will have to enter a PIN Code after the change to validate that, indeed, you really want to disable it.

 My BIOS Settings in general are available as pictures here : [BIOS](BIOS/README.md)